USAJOBS/ATP-Support/job-announcement-playbook/details/requirements/conditions-of-employment.md

 <div class="usajobs-recruitment-joa-playbook-details__container">
 <div class="usajobs-recruitment-joa-playbook-details__do">
   <h4><span class="fa fa-check"></span> Do</h4>

   * Include this text when a job requires a driver’s license to complete the job duties.
-  * Only include this text in the Conditions of Employment section.
+  * Only include this text in the **Conditions of Employment** section.

 </div>
 <div class="usajobs-recruitment-joa-playbook-details__do-not">
   <h4><span class="fa fa-times"></span> Do Not</h4>

-  * Do not include this text in Qualifications or any other section—it should only appear once and only in Conditions of Employment.
+  * Include this text in any other section—it should only appear once and only in **Conditions of Employment**.

 </div>
 </div>